New York Songlines: 30th Street

 Recording & Rehearsal Arts Building

-251: Downtime, a musicians' hangout here, was turned into the multilevel club Rebel NYC by the folks who run Webster Hall.
-Also includes The Studio, a rehearsal space, and Waves, one of Manhattan's last radio repair shops.
+251: Downtime, a multilevel goth/industrial club, in 2006 was turned into the multilevel club Rebel NYC by the folks who run Webster Hall, which was renamed The Wall and then in 2013 became Slake.
+The ground floor became American Beauty, a Grateful Dead–themed bar that offered free pizza.
+Closed at the end of 2017.
+Also in the building were The Studio, a rehearsal space, and Waves, one of Manhattan's last radio repair shops.

 243: The Brenley Bvilding